pingidentity/pingidentity-devops-getting-started/docs/getting-started/QUICKSTART.md

 * ``p14c`` - Includes PingOne For Customers properties used to connect
 * ``p14c.access_token`` - Keeps the access token after a asking for a token with ``p1auth``

-## Run a Docker Standalone Image - Ping Federate
+## Run a Docker Standalone Image - PingFederate
 Now, we will run a standalone image in a docker container.
 In other words, we will run one of the Ping Identity docker images locally in a docker container on your local machine.